 Reducing Infection in Outpatient Settings

-All health care settings, regardless of the level of care provided, must make infection prevention a priority and must be equipped to observe “standard precautions.”
-The CDC advisory committee recommendations should guide health care providers in the ongoing training and prevention of acquired infections to the various ambulatory settings such as outpatient clinics, physician offices, surgery centers, and procedural centers such as gastroenterology and cardiology.
+All healthcare settings, regardless of the level of care provided, must make infection prevention a priority and must be equipped to observe “standard precautions.”
+The CDC advisory committee recommendations should guide healthcare providers in ongoing infection control training and prevention of acquired infections to the various ambulatory settings such as outpatient clinics, physician offices, surgery centers and procedural centers such as gastroenterology and cardiology.

 Ambulatory settings have unique considerations given the level of care provided and the differing requirements for infection control.
 Here we provide a brief summary of the published recommendations.

 The CDC recommendations suggest that those with primary administrative oversight of the ambulatory care setting should ensure that sufficient fiscal and human resources are available to develop and maintain infection control practices.
 That includes the availability of equipment and supplies necessary for the consistent observation of standard precautions, including hand hygiene products, injection equipment and personal protective equipment (e.g., gloves, gowns, face and eye protection).

 Ongoing education and infection control training of healthcare personnel is critical for ensuring that they understand infection prevention policies and procedures.
 Education on the basic principles and practices for preventing the spread of infections should be provided to all personnel.
 Infection control training should include both Occupational Safety and Health Administration (OSHA) bloodborne pathogen training and patient safety, emphasizing job- or task-specific needs.
 Education and training should be provided upon orientation to the facility and should be repeated annually to maintain competency.